 Credit card debt can literally suck the soul out of you.
 It's time to stop it in its tracks!
 Learn how to pay off credit card debt in a way that works best for your budget and personality.
-Kick your debt to the curb!
+Kick your debt to the curb using our free printable tracker!

 Credit card debt is no joke!
 Who would've thought that a harmless little plastic rectangle could get you into so much dang trouble?
 Seriously, a swipe in person or a few clicks online can really rack up the debt.
-We've been there, done that, so don't feel bad if this is you!
+We've been there, done that with the whole “in debt” thing, so don't feel bad if this is you!

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.